coatespt/cursor-twitter/SESSION_NOTES.md

 ## 3pk Collisions
-Most distinct tokens are, for practical purposes, unique on the time scale of a day.
+The majority of tokens are unique on the time scale of a day and many more occur only once or twice.
 The majority, in fact, don't appear more than once in two weeks.
 Permanently storing the 3pk values for super-rare tokens incurs two very significant costs:
-- It wastes a ton of space
+- It wastes a ton of memory
-- It reduces quality because of high collision rates
+- It reduces quality because of high token collision rates

 We solve this bloat problem by having the FCT put tokens on a queue when their counts in the FCT's counter map go down to zero.